 Wollongong Conservatorium of Music

-For over forty years the Conservatorium has provided a wide range of instrumental and vocal tuition to thousands of students from the Illawarra, South Coast and Southern Highlands.
+For over forty years the Conservatorium has provided a wide range of instrumental and vocal tuition to students from the Illawarra, South Coast and Southern Highlands.
+Over 1500 students work with Conservatorium teachers each week either on site or in one of over two dozen programs operating in local schools.

 There are programs to suit all ages, from pre-school to senior citizens, and opportunities for all standards of performance, from beginner to advanced.